pingidentity/pingidentity-devops-getting-started/docs/server-profiles/QUICKSTART.md

 Pre-requisites:
 * GitHub Account

-In this example we will take a Configuration Archive of your current (possibly favorite) PingFederate server and push it into a 'server profile'.
+In this example we will take a Configuration Archive of your current (possibly favorite) _development_ PingFederate server and push it into a 'server profile'.
 Then we will start a PingFederate Docker container that pulls in this configuration.
+This is recommended for development and demonstration only.

 Steps: